MoneySaving Ikea hacks – including store shortcuts & how to legitimately dodge queues

 See our Free Tea and Coffee Deals page for other places where you can grab a free hot drink.

-3. New.
-Free £5 voucher on your birthday.
-If you're a Family card member, check your email around your birthday to see if you've been sent a coupon for £5 off with no minimum spend, valid for 28 days.
+2. Free £5 voucher on your birthday.
+If you're a Family card member, and have swiped your card in the last 12 months, check your email around your birthday to see if you've been sent a coupon for £5 off with no minimum spend, valid for 28 days.
 Check the subject line for something like "a £5 Birthday treat from Ikea Family".
 You'll then need to go in store to print out the coupon from the machine.

 Check out our Birthday Freebies page for other birthday deals.